mplennon617/DirentDemo/README.md

 This is a demo project for SMU CS 2341 - Data Structures.
 The intent is to provide an example for using dirent.h to read and analyze contents for all files in a Directory.

-There are many ways to read contents of files in a directory in C++.
+There are many libraries that allow you to read contents of files in a directory in C++.

 - **dirent.h**....................................A C library (available alongside the C++ standard library).
 - **std::filesystem (C++17)**...........Available in C++17 as a new alternative to dirent.
 - **boost::filesystem**.....................Where std::filesystem used to live before C++17.
 You
 will need to install boost if you wish to use this library.

-Whichever approach you choose, it's important that you understand where
+Whichever library you choose, it's important that you understand how to include the library in your project, and you know where to find out how your library performs basic directory iterating.
+In all these library, you shouldn't need to include more than one header file (even if you're copying an entire directory into your project), so if you find yourself using #include many times, there's probably an easier way.

+Dirent, for example, only requires `#include <dirent.h>`.

-For the timing demo, we will be using the Absolute Filepath to locate your documents.
+For the timing demo, we will be using the *Absolute Filepath* to locate the folder with your documents.
 This means that you will need to specify the location of this folder from the root directory of your drive (C:/, etc. for Windows, /User for Mac).